The Stochastic Bilevel Continuous Knapsack Problem with Uncertain Follower's Objective: Preliminaries

 As usual in bilevel optimization, we have to be careful in case the follower's optimal solution is not unique.
 In this case, the model~\eqref{certainprob} is not well-defined.
 The standard approach is to distinguish between the optimistic setting, in which the follower always chooses one of his optimal solutions that is best possible for the leader, and the pessimistic setting, where the follower chooses an optimal solution that is worst possible for the leader.
 The former case is equivalent to considering the follower's variables~$x$ being under the leader's control as well.
 However, regarding the results presented in this paper, there are no relevant discrepancies between the two cases.
-For the sake of simplicity, we assume in this section that the follower's profits~$\frac{c_i}{a_i}$, $i\in\fot n$, are pairwise distinct and nonzero, so that his optimal solution is unique for any capacity~$b$.
+For the sake of simplicity and since we can also make this assumption almost surely in the stochastic setting later on (see Section~\ref{section_basics}), we assume in this section that the follower's profits~$\frac{c_i}{a_i}$, $i\in\fot n$, are pairwise distinct and nonzero, so that his optimal solution is unique for any capacity~$b$.

 Indeed, the follower in~\eqref{certainprob} solves a continuous knapsack problem with fixed capacity~$b$.
-This can be done, for example, using Dantzig's algorithm~\cite{Dantzig}: by first sorting the items, we may assume for some $n' \in \{0, \dots, n\}$.
+This can be done, for example, using Dantzig's algorithm~\cite{Dantzig}: by first sorting the items, we may assume

+for some $n'\in \{0, \dots, n\}$.
 The idea is then to pack all items with positive profit into the knapsack, in this order, until it is full.
 More formally, if $A' :=\sum_{i=1}^{n'}a_i\le b$, all items with positive profit can be taken, so an optimum solution is $x_i = 1$ for $i \in \fot {n'}$ and~$x_i=0$ else.
 Otherwise, we consider the critical item

 and an optimum solution is given by